kingli6/webproject3/README.md

 	"för att bli en duktig utvecklar måste man förstå, inte som de googlande utvecklare"
 //Deletes folders and content from js and css [2:49:00].
 At [2:59] he adds the Html: 5 semantic? in the _Layout.cshtml
 	@RenderBody()
+2:43:00 How to publish 	>dotnet publish
+2:49:00 Start deleting unwanted files
+2:56:00 editing _Layout.cshtml
+	use autocomplete "html5" to auto complete html template.

 Vid 9
 20220505_090110 	There was discussion on [authenication] tag not working.